chaudharyrajan/demo/README.md

 # demo
-This is  an demo repository to learn git and h=github
+This is  an demo repository to learn git and github